Detection of presence and number of persons by a Wi-Fi signal: a practical RSSI-based approach: Introduction

-The first studies (relevant to this topic) in the domain of radio frequencies of electromagnetic radiation, which were based only on the RSSI value of the detectors and with people who do not actively cooperate, have investigated the level of presence (density) of people in an indoor environment \cite{Yuan2011}, or determined the exact number and location of small number of people (up to four people in Ref. \cite{Xu2013}).
+The first studies which introduced the concept of device-free passive detection and which were based only on the RSSI value of the detectors have utilized moving average and moving variance techniques \cite{Youssef2007}, or maximum likelihood estimator algorithm \cite{Moussa2009}.
+A robust RSS system for human motion detection has been presented in Ref. \cite{Kosba2012}.
+The system employed a non-parametric statistical anomaly detection technique which was shown to outperform former approaches.
+Furthermore, inital studies have also investigated the level of presence (density) of people in an indoor environment \cite{Yuan2011}, or determined the exact number and location of small number of people (up to four people in Ref. \cite{Xu2013}).

 Additional progress in determining the exact number of people using RSSI signals was reported by Depatla \emph{et al.} \cite{Depatla2015} (for patent application, see \cite{Depatla2017}).
 Only one pair of antennas (transmitter and detector) was placed stationary in the space, and there were people walking between them.
 Mathematical analysis of two important effects by which people influence the received signal strength was made.
 The first is blocking the direct line of sight (LOS) when the individual is exactly on the transmitter-detector line, and the second refers to the effects of signal scattering on people.
 The result of this analysis is an expression for the probability distribution of the received signal as a function of the number of persons present.
 By comparing the theoretical model and experimental results, the authors calculated the probability of success in counting people.
 For antennas (radiating in all directions) in closed spaces, the accuracy of counting up to a total of nine people was $55\%$ (with an error of up to one person), or $63\%$ (with an error of up to two people).
 In the outer space, these accuracies amounted to $64\%$ and $96\%$, respectively.
 Even better results were achieved by using directional antennas.
 In their subsequent works, they have also demonstrated the possibility of using RSSI data to determine the average walking speed of people in space \cite{Depatla2018a}, and for counting people through walls \cite{Depatla2018b}.